about the flu

 Influenza-attributed death is 12 times greater among those 65+ who also have a chronic lung disease.
 The National Advisory Committee on Immunization (NACI) recommends that those age 65+ receive a flu vaccine each year.
 New high-dose trivalent influenza vaccines, specifically for the elderly, have been introduced to Canada.
 A recent study concluded that the new High-Dose influenza vaccine significantly reduced hospital visits for the elderly.

-Currently, only Manitoba provides free access to these high-dose flu vaccines specifically for nursing home residents - who have the greatest mortality risk from influenza of all Canadians.
+Currently, only Ontario provides free access to the high-dose flu vaccine for all residents 65+.
+Manitoba limits free access to these high-dose flu vaccines to nursing home residents, who have the greatest mortality risk from influenza of all Canadians.

 Click the image above ^